 As an accomplished tutor and performer Mahoor can play a variety of forms of music and is often invited to play solo or guest appearances for a wide range of performances.

-Nazli Bodaghi began learning Classical Guitar at fifteen then studied Classical Music (performance) at Tehran University.
+Nazli Bodaghi began learning classical guitar at age 15 and furthered her music studies in classical music (performance) at Tehran University.
 She is also a trained soprano, singing in the Tehran Choir.

-Nazli has been teaching music for over ten years and after moving to Australia and learning about Suzuki Method has been teaching following this methodology for the last five years.
+Nazli has been teaching music for over ten years.
+After moving to Australia and learning about the Suzuki method, she has been teaching using this methodology for the last five years.

 Nazli is a passionate and caring teacher who is a testament to the Suzuki philosophy “where love is deep much can be accomplished” Dr. Suzuki.